fluxcd/flux2/rfcs/0000-custom-health-checks/README.md

 The `CustomHealthCheck` object fields would be: `apiVersion`, `kind`, `inProgress`, `failed` and `current`.

-To give an example, here is how we would declare a custom health check for a `Certificate`
-resource:
+For example, consider the following `Certificate` resource:

 ```yaml
 ---